AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 ## Simulation and delivery {#simulation-and-delivery}

+This set of tables is linked to the **Simulation** module, which allows to test the distribution of offers belonging to a category or an environment before sending your proposition to recipients.
+For more on this, see [About offers simulation](../../interaction/using/about-offers-simulation.md).

 ![](assets/data-model_simulation.png)

 * **NmsSimulation**: This table matches the **nms:simulation** schema.
 It represents a simulation for a set of deliveries or offers on a given population.